How to Replace Cabin Air Filter On A Toyota Supra: Step-by-Step Guide

 Preparing Your Toyota Supra for Cabin Filter Installation

-• Cutting tool for modifying the plastic under the glove box
+• Cutting tool for trimming the plastic under the glove box

-• Wet rag for cleaning the blower box and surrounding areas
+• Wet rag for cleaning the blower box and nearby surfaces

 Cutting the Opening for Your Cabin Filter Under the Glove Box